Ramprasad-Group/polyga/tutorials/basic/background.md

 MSE Polymer Funnyness: 581.2245443580997
 RMSE Polymer Funnyness: 24.108598971282003

-Again, these don't really mean, much, but it's fun to practice what you might do in real life a little bit.
+Again, these don't really mean much, but it's fun to practice what you might do in real life a little bit.
 This was the final step when setting up the models for the silly tutorial, and you can see the code for this step
 below: